How to Use Excel LARGE Function with Duplicates in Excel

 • Then =LARGE(UNIQUE($E$5:$E$12),G5:G8) gives the relevant large function with column G.

-Here, we pluck the unique values and then use the LARGE function by nesting the IFERROR, FREQUENCY, MATCH, and ROW functions.
+Here, we find the unique values and then use the LARGE function by nesting the IFERROR, FREQUENCY, MATCH, and ROW functions.

 Steps:

-• First, we will use the formula in the H5 cell.
+• We will use the formula in cell H5.

 =IFERROR(LARGE(IF(FREQUENCY(IF(E$5:E$12<>"",MATCH(E$5:E$12,E$5:E$12,0)),ROW(E$5:E$12)-ROW(E$5)+1), E$5:E$12), ROW(E1)),"")